 Several Data Attributes Will Not Be Modified by Differential Privacy

-The bureau’s proposal at the time of the creation of the 2010 Demonstration Data Products indicated that three data points will be kept “invariant,” or will be reported as enumerated: total state population, as mentioned above; census block-level total housing units; and census block-level group quarter counts.
+The bureau’s proposal at the time of the creation of the 2010 Demonstration Data Products indicated that three data points will be kept “invariant,” or, in other words, won't be altered with differential privacy: total state population, as mentioned above; the total number of housing units in each census block and the number and type of each group quarters unit in each census block are also to be kept invariant.
 In 2010 and previous decades, all these were kept “invariant” along with most data at the census block level, with the exception of race.
 All other data, including total population numbers for lower geographic units and demographic characteristics, will vary to some extent this decade.

 While differential privacy is intended to protect confidentiality for respondents, it has implications for smaller subpopulations.
 For instance, the National Congress of American Indians notes, “The implementation of differential privacy could introduce substantial amounts of noise into statistics for small populations living in remote areas, potentially diminishing the quality of statistics about tribal nations.”